 - Not having any revolving credit is not good for credit scores

 - Not having any active credit accounts is not good for your credit nor credit scores

 If you have no credit tradelines, get a few secured credit cards or add yourself on to someone’s credit card account as an authorized user and your credit scores should significantly increase.

 Credit Scores Versus Credit Payment History

-If you have credit scores under 620 FICO credit scores and are looking for a FHA Lender with no FHA Lender Overlays, please contact me at 262-716-8151 or email me at firstname.lastname@example.org.
-I am available 7 days a week, evenings, weekends, and holidays.
+If you have credit scores under 620 FICO credit scores and are looking for an FHA Lender with no FHA Lender Overlays, please contact me at 800-900-8569 or text us for faster response.
+Or email us at firstname.lastname@example.org.
+Gustan Cho Associates Mortgage Group are available 7 days a week, evenings, weekends, and holidays.
 My loan officers are licensed in most of the 50 states so we will be able to help anyone needing a mortgage lender with no lender overlays.